 The simple observation here is that non-payment of your credit card bill would lead to an initial $5,000 purchase turning into a more than $7,682 debt within one year.
 This is due to the combination of interest rate (charged at 25.92% per annum) and late payment fee (charged at $100 per month).

-Credit Card Is Great, But You Need To Maintain Financial Discipline
+Credit Cards Are Great, But You Need To Maintain Financial Discipline

 We have written previously about why you should use credit cards as often as possible.
 If you manage your credit card bills wisely, it can help you save money through the discounts you enjoy, cash rebates you receive and the air miles you earn.
 If you opt to pay by cash instead, you forgo all of these additional perks.